Where to stay in Quebec City without a car: 6 Best areas

 2. Parliament Hill

-Parliament Hill (French: Colline Parlementaire) is an iconic area in Quebec City, located just outside the walls of Old Québec.
+Parliament Hill is an iconic area, located just outside the walls of Old Québec.
 Due to its central location, it is a great base for car-free holidays in Quebec City.

 It is home to important government buildings and landmarks, including the Quebec National Assembly and the historic Plains of Abraham (Plaines d’Abraham) park.